ergosarapu/donation-bundle/README.md

 donation:

-    # Payments configuration.
+    # Form configuration.
-    payments:
-        onetime:
-            bank:
+    form:
+        currencies:           # Required

+            # Prototype: Currency code
+            currency_code:

+                # Default amount pre-filled for the end user.
+                amount_default:       ~ # Required
+                amount_choices:       []

-                # Prototype
+    # Gateways configuration
-                country_code:
     gateways:

-                        # Prototype: Name of a Payum gateway
-                        name:

-                            # Payment method label as shown to the end user
-                            label:                ~ # Required

-                            # Payment method icon shown to the end user
-                            image:                ~
-            card:
-                gateways:

-                    # Prototype: Name of a Payum gateway
-                    name:

-                        # Payment method label as shown to the end user
-                        label:                ~ # Required

-                        # Payment method icon shown to the end user
-                        image:                ~
-        monthly:
-            bank:

         # Prototype
-                country_code:
-                    gateways:

-                        # Prototype: Name of a Payum gateway
         name:

+            # The label of the gateway group shown to the end user
+            group:                ~ # Required

-                            # Payment method label as shown to the end user
+            # The label of payment gateway shown to the end user
             label:                ~ # Required

-                            # Payment method icon shown to the end user
+            # The icon of payment gateway shown to the end user
             image:                ~
-            card:
-                gateways:

-                    # Prototype: Name of a Payum gateway
-                    name:

-                        # Payment method label as shown to the end user
+            # Available recurring frequencies, null for one-time (default) or date interval string, e.g. P1M for monthly, P1W for weekly, etc
+            frequencies:

-                        label:                ~ # Required
+                # Default:

-                        # Payment method icon shown to the end user
+                -

+            # Marks gateway as country specific so user can quickly filter gateways with same country.
+Must be valid alpha-2 country code.
-                        image:                ~
+            country:              ~
 ```

 ## Reset password feature